 - Add the flour and process until well blended, stopping to scrape down sides and bottom at least once.

 - Pour the mixture into the cake pan with the parchment paper and place on a bottom rack in the oven.
 Then bake for 30 minutes.
-After the baking time, turn the oven off and leave the cheesecake in the oven with the door closed for 10 minutes.

 - Remove the cheesecake from the cake pan and gently pull the parchment paper away from the cheesecake, then enjoy!